AxelCope/heart_attack_portfolio/readme.md

 * **Diet Quality:** Poor diet quality appears to be a contributing factor to heart attacks.
 * **Urban vs Rural:** There isn't a significant difference in heart attack risk between urban and rural areas.

-## Future Work

-[Future Work section as before]

-This README provides a high-level overview of the project.
-For more detailed information, please refer to the project code and accompanying documentation.